apache/druid/docs/release-info/upgrade-notes.md

 #### Hadoop-based ingestion

+Hadoop-based ingestion has been deprecated since Druid 32.0 and will be removed as early as Druid 35.0.0.

+We recommend one of Druid's other supported ingestion methods, such as [SQL-based ingestion](../multi-stage-query/index.md) or [MiddleManager-less ingestion using Kubernetes](../development/extensions-core/k8s-jobs.md).

-Hadoop-based ingestion has been deprecated since Druid 32.0.
-You must now opt-in to using the deprecated `index_hadoop` task type.
+As part of this change, you must now opt-in to using the deprecated `index_hadoop` task type.
 If you don't do this, your Hadoop-based ingestion tasks will fail.

 To opt-in, set `druid.indexer.task.allowHadoopTaskExecution` to `true` in your `common.runtime.properties` file.

-Use [SQL-based ingestion](../multi-stage-query/index.md) instead of MapReduce or [MiddleManager-less ingestion using Kubernetes](../development/extensions-core/k8s-jobs.md) instead of YARN.

 [#18239](https://github.com/apache/druid/pull/18239)

 #### `groupBy` and `topN` queries